ChitharaKarunasekera/HotelProgram/README.md

 # HotelProgram

 This repository contains a hotel program that is done for my university coursework.
-This program has the ability to,
+It is a comsol This program has the ability to,
 * View customers,
 * Add new customers to rooms,
 * View empty rooms,